|Type:||Day / Boarding / Co-ed|

-Our students achieve some of the top exam results in the South West and attained the highest A-level results in Taunton in 2012; 78% of students gained A*, A or B grades and most succeeded at getting into their first choice of university.
-Queen’s College remains one of the top UK independent schools in terms of value added by providing excellent teaching of a broad and interesting curriculum, small class sizes and true individual support.
+A-level results are excellent, with 80% of students gaining A*- C grades in 2017 and most students gain their first choice of university.
+Queen’s remains one of the top UK independent schools in terms of value added, aiming for a grade above that which pupils would normally achieve at GCSE and A-level by providing excellent teaching, small class sizes and true individual support.

-Surrounded by the beautiful Exmoor and Dartmoor national parks, it is not surprising that Queen’s is a centre of excellence for outdoor pursuits, with opportunities for students to ride, canoe, dive, sail and mountain bike.
-Queen’s College is one of the top providers of the Duke of Edinburgh Award Scheme in the region; all pupils follow the Bronze Award in Year 10, with many progressing onto Silver and Gold Awards.
+Surrounded by the beautiful Exmoor and Dartmoor national parks and close to the South West coastline, it is not surprising that Queen’s is a centre of excellence for outdoor pursuits, with opportunities for students to ride, climb, canoe, dive, sail and mountain bike.
+The school has one of the largest Duke of Edinburgh cohorts in the South West and a plethora of clubs and societies.

 A strong house system means there is a real community at weekends, with a lively programme of events and trips.
 As a guide, Upper Sixth have single rooms, Lower Sixth have doubles, Years 10 and 11 have up to four in a room and Year 9 have up to five.